pholleran/agoAdminTools/README.md

 ## Features

 * Change Default Map Extent - Always have the map zoom to your AOI
-* Update urlKey - change the URL to your org: http://<urlKey>.maps.arcgis.com
+* Change urlKey - change the URL to your org: http://<urlKey>.maps.arcgis.com
+* Create Custom Basemap - create a multi-layer basemap
 * Update Server/Service Path - Update server/service paths for registered items and webmaps

 ## Structure